pranavelric/Notenest/README.md

 # Notenest

-Notenest is an easy-to-use, intuitive, fast, elegant app to create notes Notenest has an easy to use simple interface.
+Notenest is an easy-to-use, intuitive, fast, elegant app to create notes.
+Notenest has an easy to use simple interface.
 You can easily record thoughts and share them with friends and relatives.

 ## Key features